 6) You’ve noticed issues with your current marketing campaigns

-The ‘stab in the dark’ approach of traditional marketing comes with a number of drawbacks.
+The stab in the dark approach of traditional marketing comes with several drawbacks.

 Marketing automation systems come with built-in reporting and analytics.
 You can gain insight into how well your campaigns are doing, who they're reaching and who's interacting with them.

-The software also allows you to use segmentation and targeting to ensure your marketing is reaching the right people.
+The software also allows you to use segmentation and targeting to ensure your marketing reaches the right people.

 7) You want to work harder on customer retention